smoochiee/Noisy-boy-esp32-Bluetooth-jammer/README.md

 ## WIFI CHANNEL?...
 ![ymo5p](https://github.com/user-attachments/assets/7e87ac33-c439-40a4-a5bf-891e97545918)
-Frequency of wifi on top and Frequency of nrf on bottom When you run the jammer it will disconnect you on wifi due to this reason in picture...lol
+Frequency of wifi on top and Frequency of nrf on bottom When you run the jammer it will disconnect you on wifi due to this reason in picture...